Michael-Meade/MinerFind/Projects/leaderboard.md

 ## About

-<a href="https://github.com/Michael-Meade/Leaderboard">leaderboard</a> is a updated version of <a href="https://github.com/Michael-Meade/blue-vs-blue">blue-vs-blue</a>
+<a href="https://github.com/Michael-Meade/Leaderboard">leaderboard</a> is a updated version of <a href="https://github.com/Michael-Meade/blue-vs-blue">blue-vs-blue</a>.
-Its basicly the same thing but with a few extra improvments.
+It's basicly the same thing but with a few improvments.
 The